Horbenkodev/hugo-blog/content/posts/immersion-into-react-native/index.md

 ### 2. JavaScript-based solution

 You can get lost in numerous options here and even write your own version with the help of redux.
-However, the most popular and frequently used is still:

-* <a href="https://reactnavigation.org/" rel="nofollow" target="_blank">React Navigation</a>
+However, the most popular and frequently used is still <a href="https://reactnavigation.org/" rel="nofollow" target="_blank">React Navigation</a>.

 It is quite easy to use and provides the basic set of navigation elements: Stack, Tabs and Drawer, as well as the opportunity to create nested navigators.
 Among its drawbacks - all animations are rendered using JavaScript, and memory leaks can occur if the application is not designed correctly.
 So, for example, if you use a complex navigation, then transition via the navigator from one thread through the parent to another thread is performed by creating a new component for the screen, rather than redrawing the old one.
 It is necessary to avoid such transitions and always monitor the state of the route structure.